 The morning after

-- Head to Parliament Hill for a 360-degree view of Ottawa and its twin city, Gatineau (which is on the Quebec side of the Ottawa River) and a boat cruise down the Rideau Canal.
+- Head to Parliament Hill for a 360-degree view of Ottawa and its twin city, Gatineau (which is on the Quebec side of the Ottawa River).
+The Ottawa Hop-On Hop-Off Sightseeing Tour will get you around.

-- Take a boat trip on the Rideau Canal
+- Take a relaxing boat trip on the Rideau Canal.

-Alberta’s capital city, Edmonton, is a hub for trade, culture and entertainment.
+Alberta’s capital city, Edmonton, is a trade, culture and entertainment hub.

 Locals describe Edmonton as authentic, rugged and original.